GOALS-survey/CAFE/docs/source/fit_spec.rst

 *inpars_?.ini* within the *CAFE/init_parfiles/* folder:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file can be generic or modified according to the initialization needs of the object to be fitted.
+This file can be generic or modified by the user according to the initialization needs of the object to be fitted.
 Within the *.ini* file the user can specify the following:

 **[METADATA]**: Not necessary for the current ``CAFE`` release (v1.0.0).